 George Stephanopoulos | ABC news analyst + Ann Devroy Memorial contributorAnn Devroy was the toughest and fairest White House reporter I knew.
 She knew when she had a story, and she knew when to kill one.
 She revered the office of the presidency and the role that reporters play in keeping it honest.

 Courses in the journalism program focus on the traditional principles of ethically and effectively gathering and reporting information in the context of the rapidly evolving journalism industry.
-As journalism majors at UW-Eau Claire, students learn to report in multiple formats, using print, sound, visual images and social media to tell stories for newspapers, magazines, television, radio, online outlets, and whatever other information sources emerge over the next few years.
+As journalism majors at UW-Eau Claire, students learn to report in multiple formats, using print, sound, visual images and social media to tell stories for newspapers, magazines, television, radio, and online outlets, as well as emerging platforms and delivery systems.

 Typical positions held by journalism graduates include newswriting and reporting for broadcast or print media; corporate or political communication or administration; or internet communication.

 The journalism major is nationally accredited by the Accrediting Council on Education in Journalism and Mass Communication.